 My friends and family distanced themselves, as it is so common for people like me.
 Despite what you think, some friends and family will leave you when you need them most.
 So, what did I do?
 With therapy, medication, and a lot of help from a widow organization soaring spirits, I was able to find new family.
 Two widows my age with a similar story to mine.
 Montréal and Nepal became my two homes where I could be with my new post-Jacob support system.
 My entire identity changed.
 I had to somehow face the world as a completely different human.
 I became more sensitive, more empathetic – but grief gave me the ability to live without fear – often leading to chaos- which leads to pretty damn good stories.
 Often at my own expense (but what is better than that- right?)
 I was no longer the most important person to anyone in the world.”
 That truth is not an easy one to digest.
 So, after two years in bed and isolation, I had to face the world.

-You will see this blog has almost a two year gap, this was a period I returned to graduate school to finish my degree that I started when Jacob died… I wanted to give dignity to our life – we had moved across the country and he was so proud of me, I knew I had to finish this for him.
+You will see this blog has almost a two year gap, this was a period I returned to Harvard to finish my graduate degree that I started when Jacob died… I wanted to give dignity to our life – we had moved across the country and he was so proud of me, I knew I had to finish this for him.
 This was also my first year back in the real world, as a supposed “functioning human being”.
 And it led to entertaining as hell stories – shit-show circumstances – and an authentic account of grief.
 The good and the bad.